narrensingh/narrensingh/README.md

 - I Love Frontend development 💻
 - Love to devolope websites in reactjs
 - Currently strengthening my skills in flex-box and learning some cool and juicy🍹 css tricks
-- ⚡ Fun fact: I know python a bit and love Icecream 🍨
+- ⚡ Fun fact: I know python a bit and a lover Icecream 🍨